Information taken from the DFE website

 Values and ethos

-Your website should include a statement of your school’s ethos and values.
+Academies and colleges should publish a statement of their ethos and values.